 Is poor forest management making wildfires worse?

-Forestry practices and urban development are among the contributors to wildfires.
-Even preventing fires can increase risk, as low-intensity natural fires clear out undergrowth, often leaving larger trees standing.
-Suppressing wildfires means more undergrowth, dead trees and other vegetation build up, creating fuel for even larger fires.
+Forestry practices and urban development also contribute to wildfires.
+Even preventing fires can increase risk because suppressing low-intensity natural fires means more undergrowth, dead trees and other vegetation build up, creating fuel for even larger fires.